andreim9816/Arduino/Laboratory homeworks/Matrix game/README.md

 #### Losing the game ####

 If you ran out of lives, the game is over.
 A message with "GAME OVER" will be displayed on the matrix.
 If you made a highscore, a "Congratulations, you made a new highscore" message will be displayed on the LCD.
-After 5 seconds, another message appears asking if you want to exit to the Main Menu, or you want to try again, with the same name and starting level you set up.
+You need to press the joystick button so another message appears asking if you want to exit to the Main Menu, or you want to try again, with the same name and starting level you set up.
 Otherwise, if you didn't make a new highscore, a "Congratulaions, you made xxxx points" message will be displayed on the LCD.
-After 5 seconds, another message appears asking if you want to exit or to try again.
+After pressing the joystick button (just like the other case), another message appears asking if you want to exit or to try again.

 #### Highscore ####

-In this category, it will be displayed on the LCD the highscore, along with the player's name who made it.
-To exit, you need to press the joystick button
+In this category, it will be displayed, on the LCD, the highscore, along with the player's name who made it.
+To exit, you need to press the joystick button.

 #### Settings ####

 In this category, you can set up the starting level of the game, along with the name.
 If you don't set up any of them, your game will start with the default values ( level : 1 and name : "AAAAAAAAAAA").
 To change the level, you need your cursor to be placed on the "Level" option, to click the joystick, and then increment or decrement it by moving on the OY axis (vertically).
-When you finish, you need to click again the joystick.
+When you finish, you need to click again the joystick to unselect this option.
 To change the player's name, you need to select the "Name" option by clicking on it, to set up every letter (by moving on the OY axis) and to move from one to another, you need to move the joystick on the OX axis (horizontally).
-After you finished, you have to click the joystick button.
+After you finished, you have to click the joystick button to unselect it.
 To exit, you need to press the joytstick button on the "Exit" option.

 #### Info ####